 A very common question to ask when considering a multivitamin for your child is whether or not their diet will need to change to allow for it.
 But, what we need to keep in mind is that supplements are most useful when your child's dietary intake of vitamins and minerals is insufficient.
-If you start by first aiming for a balanced diet for your child, you could then supplement their diet if necessary with the appropriate vitamin and/or mineral.
+You should first start by aiming for a varied, balanced diet for your child.

 Supplements are exactly that - they are designed to help supplement your child's nutrition during times when their dietary vitamin intake is inadequate.

 Illness, growth spurts, travel, fussy eating - these can all result in your child not eating their normal, healthy diet.
-When their normal diet has been disrupted, kids vitamin supplements may help to provide additional support, so your little one is getting the nutrients they need to grow and thrive.
+When their normal diet has been disrupted, vitamin supplements may help to provide additional support.

-What Can You Do to Help Support Your Child's Nutrition?
+What Can You Do to Help Support Your Child's Nutritional intake?

-However, there are a few things that you can do to help ensure your kids are getting the nutrients they need:
+However, there are a few things that you can do to help ensure your kids are getting the optimal amount of nutrients they need: